MrGrappleMan/Fynelium-LX/core/LX/README.md

 Move the file ending with ".iso" to a spare USB Drive with Ventoy installed.

 Within the installer,
 Back up ALL your data on the disk.
-In the Bazzite installer, wipe out your entire system disk, avoid LUKS encryption if you want to but it is generally safe and recommended
+In the Bazzite installer, wipe out your entire system disk, avoid LUKS encryption if you want to.
+But it is generally safe and recommended, you might find it annoying though.
 After installing and getting to the desktop, run this script in the "Terminal" app to get started.

 ```